- No matter what, we will get parenting right.

 So let’s take some steps to ensure your ability to work together at this vital shared job.

-If “yes” is your answer to these questions, then set the questions as solid boundaries for how to get parenting right.
+If “yes” is your answer to these two questions, then set the questions as solid boundaries for how to get parenting right.

 Take this shared perspective into your child custody mediation appointments and use session time to create two lists; 1) The Parenting Responsibilities List and 2) A list of what each parent must do to protect the kids’ rights to have an uncomplicated love bond with both parents.